Application Checklist

 You need to provide contact details for three referees as part of your application.

-To enable your referees to submit their reference forms online, please provide their institutional, business or academic email address on your application form, and not their personal email address.
+To enable your referees to submit their reference forms online, please provide their institutional, business or academic email address on your application form rather than a personal email address.

-If you provide a personal email address for a referee, such as Gmail, Hotmail or yahoo, your referees must submit their reference by postal mail.
+If you provide a personal email address for a referee (such as a personal email account through Gmail, Hotmail or yahoo), your referees will be required to send their reference to UBC by postal mail.
 This may result in delays in processing your application.
-Reference letters may be sent to:
+Using an institutional, business or academic email address will allow them to submit the reference online.

 You may want to follow up with your referees to ensure they submit their references by the application deadline.
-You can see if they have submitted their reference on MyApplication under Reference Details.
-If they have not submitted you can send them a reminder.
+You can see if referees have submitted their reference on MyApplication under Reference Details.
+If they have not submitted their reference, you can send them a reminder.

 Proof of English language proficiency

-For success in this program, you must be able to fluently speak, comprehend and write in English.
-If you completed your undergraduate or graduate degree in a country where English is one of the only official languages (such as Canada, the United States, or the United Kingdom), this will satisfy the English language requirement.
+To succeed in this program, you must be able to fluently speak, comprehend and write in English.
+If you completed your undergraduate or graduate degree in a country where English is one of the official languages (such as Canada, the United States or the United Kingdom), this will satisfy the English language requirement.

 If you completed your undergraduate or graduate degree in English, and this is stated directly on your transcript, this will also satisfy the English language requirement.
-If this is not stated directly on your transcript, you must complete and English language proficiency exam.
+If the language of instruction is not stated directly on your transcript, you must complete an English language proficiency exam.

 If you have not met the English language proficiency requirement through your undergraduate or graduate degree, book your English test early – you will need time to receive the results before you can apply to the program.